Sandeep-Reddy-Bandi/LTTS_260975_PROJECT/6_ImagesAndVideos/README.md

-# images and videos
+# images

-* Add any images or Videos related to the implemented project
+*The output Screenshorts are added as a jpg files